-Read How I had 120 job interviews for 99 jobs I didn’t want – Part 1 to understand what’s going on here 😉
+This continues from How I had 120 job interviews for 99 jobs I didn’t want – Part 1

 Of course, it wasn’t.

-I just tried to convince myself that I did, because you know, getting this style of corporate jobs is just what someone like you is supposed to be doing.
+I was just trying to convince myself that I did care, because you know, getting this style of corporate jobs is just what someone like you is supposed to be doing.